datanomads-dev/poker.py/README.md

 )
 ```

-A straight, which upon being presented as input to the program might look like this:
+A straight as input to the program might look like this:

 ```json
 ["5C", "6D", "7H", "8S", "9C"]